 Wilfried and Anita have been in the tourism business since 1991, offering fly-in safaris throughout Namibia and its neighbouring countries.
 They have always dreamt of building their own lodge and in October 2012 this dream was finally being turned into reality.
-The plans were drawn up by their son-in-law and the start of their exciting adventure (and accompanying stress) began shortly afterwards.
-With the help of Leon Dixon, a local builder and his team, the work was completed in October 2014 and the Slaneys are now proud to open their doors to guests to come and share in the joy and beauty of Otjimbondona.
+The plans were drawn up by their son-in-law Thorsten and the start of their exciting adventure (and accompanying stress) began shortly afterwards.
+With the help of Leon Dixon, a local builder and his team, the work was completed in October 2014 and the Slaneys are now welcoming guests from around the world to come and experience the peace, tranquillity and our hospitality at Otjimbondona Kalahari.

 Our staff is close to our hearts, as we are a small and personal team and not only do we want our guests to feel at home, but also our staff is part of this homely atmosphere.
 It took a while to find the right people that make it all work, but are now happy to introduce our team.